MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Enable IMDS restriction on an existing cluster

-To enable IMDS restriction on an existing cluster and block all traffic from non-host network pods to the IMDS endpoint, run the [`az aks update`](/cli/azure/aks#az-aks-update) command with the `--enable-imds-restriction` parameter.
+To enable IMDS restriction on an existing cluster and block all traffic from non host network pods to the IMDS endpoint, run the [`az aks update`](/cli/azure/aks#az-aks-update) command with the `--enable-imds-restriction` parameter.

 ```azurecli-interactive
 az aks update \